System Architecture

 Access Token Verification → AccessTokenContext

-The Authorization: Bearer <token> header is read and validated against the access_token table.
+The Authorization: Bearer <token> header is read and validated against the access_token table (tokens are stored SHA-256-hashed).
 On success, an AccessTokenContext is produced:

 struct AccessTokenContext {